gsuiffet/tokens-studio-tailwind/README.md

 - [Contributing](#contributing)

 ## Compatibility
 **Tailwind CSS Version:** This package is compatible with Tailwind CSS version `^3` and Tokens-studio version `^1`.
-If you are using a different version, please check for compatibility or consider updating your Tailwind CSS installation.
+For different versions, please check compatibility or consider updating your Tailwind CSS installation.

 ## Installation

-You can install this package using your preferred package manager:
+Install this package using your preferred package manager:

 ```bash
 npm install @gsuiffet/tokens-studio-tailwind